 IMTD facilitates conflict management around climate change and human security through environmental peacebuilding.
 We promote stakeholder collaboration to adapt to challenges posed by climate change and environmental degradation.

-We focus on Lake Titicaca, South America’s largest lake between Peru and Bolivia.
-It is home to indigenous peoples and is part of the TDPS lake system.
-Poverty in the region has led to poor nutrition, a dearth of clean water and weak basin infrastructure.
+We focus on several lakes including Lake Titicaca, South America’s second largest lake between Peru and Bolivia.
+They are home to indigenous peoples who suffer biodiversity, contamination, and economic development issues.
+Poverty in these regions has led to poor nutrition and a weak basin infrastructure.

-IMTD collaborates with Conservation International Bolivia in creating a needs-based assessment in lake stewardship and citizen-science diplomacy.
-After extensive research, we create organizational partnerships that share similar passion for inclusion and participation, Our partner is Maine’s Volunteer Lake Monitoring Program, one of the most effective citizen-scientist programs in the US.
+IMTD collaborates with the International Union for Conservation of Nature and others to create a needs-based assessment in lake stewardship and citizen-science diplomacy.
+After extensive research, we create partnerships that share similar passions for inclusion and participation.
+Among our varied partners is Maine’s Volunteer Lake Monitoring Program, one of the most effective citizen-scientist programs in the US.

 Contact: Adam Zemans, Program Director.